fusion-energy/cad_to_dagmc/dev/_sources/advanced/parallel_processing.md

 )
 ```

-The previous thread count is restored once the imprint is done.
+Only the imprint is limited, the meshing keeps all its threads on every backend, and the previous thread count is restored once the imprint is done.
 See [Imprinting](imprinting.md) for details.

 ## Limiting CadQuery Threads